david47k/adawft/README.md

+# Deprecated

+### This tool is deprecated.
+It has been replaced by [extrathundertool](https://github.com/david47k/extrathundertool).

-# Alternate Da Watch Face Tool (adawft)
+# Alternate Da Watch Face Tool

-Tool for the 'new' MO YOUNG / DA FIT binary watch face files.
-Allows you to dump (unpack) the files.
+This is a tool for the 'new' MO YOUNG / DA FIT binary watch face files.
+It allows you to dump (unpack) the files.
+It can't pack them.

-The tool for the older watch face files is [here](https://github.com/david47k/dawft).
+The tool for the older watch face files (pre-'new') is [here](https://github.com/david47k/dawft).

 ## Building

-Run `make` to compile the program using gcc, or `make debug-clang` to compile the program using clang.
+Run `make` to compile the program using gcc.

 ## Supported watches